Generating TLS certificates for server HTTPS

 ...

-For this we will act as our own certificate authority (CA) to encapsulate the process as much as possible to local machine for simplicity.
-Note, this generally isn't a globally ideal practice as our CA will not be trusted on any devices by default.
-However, if you are the sole user of your application (entirely plausible for local development servers or applications), trusting this root CA will grant issued certificates validity in your browser.
+Note that this CA will not be trusted on any devices by default since it is not part of the public trust hierarchy.
+However, if you are the sole user of your application (entirely plausible for local development servers), trusting this root CA once on your machine grants all issued certificates validity in your browser without repeated security prompts.

 Creating Our Root CA